syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ## Add numeric labels

-Add range slider with ticks, numeric labels and minimum and maximum values to restrict slider range.
+Add the range slider with ticks, numeric labels, minimum and maximum values to restrict the slider range.

 {% tabs %}
 {% highlight Dart %}